pR0Ps/website/pelican/content/backing-up-data-to-an-external-server-via-ssh.md

 Title: Backing up data to an external server via SSH
 Date: 2012-08-16 12:12
 Author: Carey Metcalfe
-Tags: application, backup, code, unix, website
+Tags: linux, shell script, backup

 I recently needed to back up the contents of a website, but found that a disk quota was preventing me from doing so.
 What I really needed to do